What Is a Letter of Intent When Selling or Buying a Business?

 Whether you’re in the market to sell a business you own or buy one as an investment, a lot of paperwork will be involved.

-As quoted in an article by Small Business Trends, BizBuySell's most recent Insight Report shows "a total of 8,647 closed transactions were reported in 2021," after modest rebounds from the pandemic in early 2021 and a surge of business buying and selling activity in later in the year.
-The situation suggests many more businesses will be traded, and a lot more paperwork exchanged, in 2022.
+As quoted in an article by Small Business Trends, BizBuySell's most recent Insight Report shows "a total of 8,647 closed transactions were reported in 2022," after modest rebounds from the pandemic in early 2022 and a surge of business buying and selling activity in later in the year.
+The situation suggests many more businesses will be traded and a lot more paperwork will be exchanged in 2023.

 One of the key documents that will be used in the process is a letter of intent to purchase a business (or LOI).